nivijha/AI-Powered-Product-Review-Analyzer/README.md

 This project is licensed under the **MIT License** — you are free to modify and use it for learning and portfolio purposes.

 ---

-## 🏁 Summary

-The **AI-Powered Product Review Analyzer** demonstrates how AI and serverless architecture can be seamlessly integrated to create a scalable, intelligent, and interactive cloud application.
-Built with **AWS Lambda**, **DynamoDB**, **Comprehend**, and a modern **React** frontend, it serves as an excellent showcase of applied cloud computing and natural language processing.

-Perfect for portfolios, internships, and demonstrating full-stack serverless development skills! 🚀